 Technologies are an integral part of society as humans seek to create solutions to improve their own and others' quality of life.
 Technologies affect people and societies by transforming, restoring and sustaining the world in which we live.
-In an increasingly technological and complex world, it is important to develop the knowledge, understanding and skills used by Australian manufacturing and construction industries to produce products.
-The manufacturing and construction industries transform raw materials into products required by society.
-This adds value for both enterprises and consumers.
-Australia has strong manufacturing and construction industries that continue to provide employment opportunities.
+In an increasingly technological and complex world, is it important to develop the knowledge, understanding and skills associated with information technology to support a growing need for digital literacy and specialist information and communication technology skills in the workforce.
+Across business, industry, government, education and leisure sectors, rapidly changing industry practices and processes create corresponding vocational opportunities in Australia and around the world.

-Industrial Graphics Skills includes the study of industry practices and drawing production processes through students' application in, and through a variety of industry-related learning contexts.
-Industry practices are used by enterprises to manage drawing production processes and the associated manufacture or construction of products from raw materials.
-Drawing production processes include the drawing skills and procedures required to produce industryspecific technical drawings and graphical representations.
-Students engage in applied learning to demonstrate knowledge and skills in units that meet local needs, available resources and teacher expertise.
-Through both individual and collaborative learning experiences, students learn to meet client expectations of drawing standards.
+Information & Communication Technology includes the study of industry practices and ICT processes through students' application in and through a variety of industry-related learning contexts.
+Industry practices are used by enterprises to manage ICT product development processes to ensure high-quality outcomes, with alignment to relevant local and universal standards and requirements.
+Students engage in applied learning to demonstrate knowledge, understanding and skills in units that meet local needs, available resources and teacher expertise.
+Through both individual and collaborative learning experiences, students learn to meet client expectations and product specifications.

-Applied learning supports students' development of transferable 21st century, literacy and numeracy skills relevant to future employment opportunities in the building and construction, engineering and furnishing industrial sectors.
-Students learn to interpret drawings and technical information, and select and demonstrate manual and computerised drawing skills and procedures.
-The majority of learning is done through drafting tasks that relate to business and industry.
-They work with each other to solve problems and complete practical work.
+Applied learning supports students' development of transferable 21st century, literacy and numeracy skills relevant to information and communication technology sectors and future employment opportunities.
+Students learn to interpret client briefs and technical information, and select and demonstrate skills using hardware and software to develop ICT products.
+The majority of learning is done through prototyping tasks that relate to business and industry, and that promote adaptable, competent, self-motivated and safe individuals who can work with colleagues to solve problems and complete practical work.